After living with Harley-Davidson’s LiveWire we’re no longer afraid of an electric future. However, there are some quirks to ditching dinosaur fuel…

 But putting the price of entry aside, what’s it like to live with an electric motorcycle?

-Surprisingly it isn’t a chore, though the charging time on a standard AC wall outlet is best done overnight.
+Surprisingly it isn’t a chore, though it is a bit if a mental shift and charging the bike on a standard AC wall outlet is best done overnight.
 While EVs are still more at home in urban environments, I decided I’d push the highway limits of the bike by using it to grab some points of interest on the REVER app’s Best of NZ challenge.
-With three within 100km of home, and the LiveWire not really being designed for straight highway cruising, I figured this would be a good way to test the real world application of the bike as a day tripper.
+With three POIs within 100km of home, and the LiveWire not really being designed for straight highway cruising, I figured this would be a good way to test the real world application of the bike as a day tripper.

 Stop one on my POI list was Wairere Falls near Matamata.
 A short 45 minute/54km ride later and I was basking in the late afternoon sun at the falls.
 The purpose of this ride was twofold.
 I wanted to get the POI point for the challenge, but I also wanted to see if there was enough range in the LiveWire riding nothing but highway to get me to my next point of interest destination - Rotorua.